 - Regularly communicate, affirm and review security obligations for staff (and target specific roles that have access to sensitive information).

-- Identify which personal and sensitive information is regularly shared or likely to be shared (typically personal data of staff or students, but potentially other categories of information e.g. financial, commercial).
-Refer to Requests for Information about Students and Privacy and Information Sharing.
+- Identify which personal and sensitive information is regularly shared or likely to be shared (typically personal data of staff or students, but potentially other categories of information, for example, financial, commercial).
+Refer to and

-- Make sure staff are aware of Department policies and local procedures for sharing information.
-Refer to Privacy and Information Sharing and Requests for Information about Students.
+- Make sure staff are aware of department policies and local procedures for sharing information.
+Refer to and .

 - Use only approved tools to transmit sensitive data, closely manage distribution lists.

 Schools and the department must ensure the security of new systems and the suppliers who provide them.

 - Seek advice from the InfoSafe team to ensure all new systems meet Information Security and ICT security requirements.